Some photographs taken during rotator cuff repair surgery:

 By six weeks, many patients will be comfortable during normal daily activities, but certain movements will still be restricted.
 Do not worry if you remain sore at this point: it can take a while longer to recover from this operation.
 By six months, 85% of patients will feel their shoulder is better, although some patients take even longer to benefit.

-Arthroscopic shoulder surgery is very safe, but specific risks of rotator cuff repair surgery include:
+Arthroscopic shoulder surgery is very safe, and major complications are rare.
+Specific risks of rotator cuff repair surgery include:

 Failure of tendon healing -

-Stiffness (5-10%) - this rarely requires further surgery to free up movement (capsular release and MUA)
+Stiffness /Frozen shoulder(3-5%) - this might necessitate injection or further keyhole surgery to free up movement (capsular release and MUA)

 Mr Granville-Chapman was very polite and his examination and explanation of my symptoms and expected treatment was thorough